aidan-hubley/Obsidian/MBA Classes/Business Strategy & Execution (BUSA 501 E1)/Week 4/Discussion Post - Internal Environment and Strategy.md

 Rumelt, R.P.
 (2011).  _Good Strategy/Bad Strategy_: _The difference and why it matters_.
 Crown Publishing Group.

+#### Sustainability as a Value Creation Opportunity
+When asked how sustainability impacts long-term corporate strategy, 85% say it is primarily (53%) or partly (32%) a value creation opportunity.
+Value creation is also the top reason that companies are pursuing their sustainability strategy, with half rating it a very significant reason.

 _Corporate sustainability: Opportunities_.
 Morgan Stanley. (n.d.). https://www.morganstanley.com/ideas/corporate-sustainability-opportunities-challenges